tnscorcoran/openshift-servicemesh/README.md

 ![14-update-client-in-rhsso.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/14-update-client-in-rh-sso.png)

-5 - Setup your API Gateway on Openshift
+5 - Setup your API Gateway on OpenShift
 ==================================================================================================
-Login to Openshift and make the following commands oc login
+Login to OpenShift and make the following commands oc login
 	(default credentials are developer/developer)
 Create your project, e.g. with something like these values: